Shreyas1308/Shreyas1308/README.md

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 - :briefcase: Well, to earn some living I've started freelancing.
-Please contact through mail [click here](mailto:shreyas1308@gmail.com).
+Please contact through mail.
 - 💬 Ask me about anything, I am happy to help;

 **Languages and Tools:**